 Under the Plan, participants can elect to make annual pre-tax and Roth contributions equal to not less than 1% or more than 50% of their eligible compensation, subject to Internal Revenue Service ("IRS") limitations.
-The IRS limitations were \$16,500 for 2009 and \$15,500 for 2008.
+The IRS limitation was \$16,500 for 2010 and 2009.
 After-tax contributions, excluding Roth contributions, were permitted prior to January 1, 2008, but are no longer allowed.
 Participants also may contribute amounts representing distributions from other qualified plans as roll-over contributions.
 The Company's contributions consist of three major components: (1) a basic safe-harbor contribution, (2) a Company matching contribution and (3) an annual discretionary matching contribution.

-A basic safe-harbor contribution of 3% of eligible compensation, as defined in the Plan documents, is made for all eligible employees regardless of participation in the Plan.
-The Company matching contribution is equal to 50% of each participant's elective deferral contribution up to 6% of eligible compensation.
-In 2008, the Company began making "true-up" matching contributions for participants who did not receive the full match to which participants would have been entitled if participants had contributed to the Plan ratably throughout the year.
-The Company also may make, at option of the Company's Board of Directors, an annual discretionary performance matching contributions are eligible for the discretionary performance matching contributions are cash contributions.
+Effective July 1, 2010, the new contribution structure, which is summarized in the table below, provides for a Company contribution up to 7.5% of eligible compensation through a combination of basic and matching Company contributions.